 Humans have been experimenting with all kinds of sounds, lyrics, and instruments for thousands of years.
 There are hundreds of genres of music, so while you might like one kind, a friend might like something completely different.
 Or maybe you became friends because of your similar taste in music.

-My friend Horace Alexander Young is a musician and professor at Washington State University.
-When I went to visit him, he had been practicing his saxophone and offered to help out with an answer to your question.
+My friend Horace Alexander Young is a WSU musician and professor.
+When I went to visit him, he had been practicing his saxophone and offered to help out.

 Part of the answer is that everybody has an image of themselves in their head and has different ways they express themselves, he explained.
 Music can be a part of our identity—the set of qualities and beliefs that make us who we are.